cogcommscience-lab/joc-flow-graph/README.md

 # joc-flow-graph
 Network Neuroscience Reveals Distinct Neuromarkers of Flow During Media Use

+This repo contains the .json objects necessary to replicate the experimental conditions conducted in this study (using Asteroid Impact https://github.com/richardhuskey/asteroid_impact).
+It also includes code and de-identified group-level data necessary to recreate the analyses reported in:

+Huskey, R., Wilcox, S., & Weber, R. (2018).
+Using network Network Neuroscience Reveals Distinct Neuromarkers of Flow During Media Use.
+Journal of Communication.

 # How to Cite

 When referencing this project, please cite its corresponding publication: